spine-tools/Spine-Toolbox/docs/source/data_store_form.rst

 select the corresponding row in *Frozen table*.

-.. note:: At the moment, *Pivot table* shows data for only one class at the time, and only for the first database open in the form.
+.. note:: At the moment, *Pivot table* shows data for only one class at a time, and only for the first database open in the form.